kayfilipp/msads-509-applied-text-mining/README.md

 </p>

 ## Module 6: Sentiment Analysis
-Lexicon based approaches such as Bing-Liu, VADER, etc. for classifying the sentiment of a piece of text based on a score generated from the amount <br>
-of words belonging to a positive and a negative lexicon, as well as the use of **linearSVC** and BERT - a pretrained model that is trained on the combined English Wikipedia and books corpus using a masked-language-model (MLM).
+Lexicon based approaches such as Bing-Liu, VADER, etc. for classifying the sentiment of a piece of text based on a score generated from the amount of words belonging to a positive and a negative lexicon, as well as the use of **linearSVC** and BERT - a pretrained model that is trained on the combined English Wikipedia and books corpus using a masked-language-model (MLM).
 MLM refers to the practice of masking one word at a time in a document and engaging in transfer learning by evaluating how well the model can predict what the missing word is.